• Skip to main content

 Summary

-• yama – 山 (やま) : a noun meaning ‘mountain’, ‘hill’, ‘peak’, or such in Japanese.
-This can also work as a plural noun.
-This can also work as a suffix to add the meaning of ‘Mt.’ in Japanese.
-Native speakers often use this as a metaphor for a climax, highlight, critical situation, or such: not a physically high area, but a highly important part.
+• yama – 山 (やま) : a noun meaning ‘mountain’, ‘hill’, or ‘peak’ in Japanese.
+This can also work as plural.
+Japanese native speakers sometimes use this as a metaphor for a highly important part of something like a climax, highlight, or critical situation.
+It’s worth knowing, I think.

 Hope my explanations are understandable and helpful for Japanese learners.